 The control arms and the control arm bushings play a vital role in your car’s suspension system.
+These essential suspension components work together to help your car achieve a smooth and responsive ride.
 Both are necessary for the suspension system to function.
 However, they’re also one of the major sources of suspension failure.

 When it comes to replacing these components, you have a choice between repair and performance parts.
 To help you get a better idea of what these components are, what they do, and the difference between repair vs. performance parts, we’ve written this explainer.

 What Are Control Arms?